cruxclimb/Project-One/README.md

-# Project-One
+# ProjectOne
-This was project one for the UCD Data Analysis and Visualization bootcamp
+Sample repo for Project one